 Researchers in the Centre utilise computer technology and mathematical methods to extract meaningful information from vast amounts of clinical and molecular data to identify disease-related genetic patterns.
 The aim is to inform the development of patient-tailored treatment to a host of diseases which are influenced by genetic aspects, such as breast cancer, prostate cancer, melanoma, schizophrenia and potential applications for chronic obstructive pulmonary disease.

-- Artificial intelligence and signal and image processing
+- Artificial intelligence and pattern recognition

 Cancer Treatment: An Illustrative Example of a Real World Application

 There are many challenging issues facing medical practice and none more so than in the field of cancer treatment.
 Currently, whilst a set of therapies exist for people diagnosed with cancer, some treatments have a broader spectrum of use and others are designed to target specific types of the disease.
 In addition, those therapies will typically work on some people, while for others they might not work at all.
 The primary goal is to provide patients with an optimal treatment to maximise their chances of having a good outcome.
 The Centre's focus on personalised medicine, which individualises patient treatment, maximises benefits and minimises adverse side effects, and potentially saves the healthcare industry millions of dollars in the future.

 Professor Pablo Moscato: Unlocking the power of personalised medicine

 Through the application of Computer Science and the development of new algorithms, Professor Pablo Moscato and his research team are driving the push for personalised medicine.
 His team uses mathematical methods to interpret genetic data for diseases such as melanoma, prostate, breast and brain cancer.
 Analysis of these diseases at previously unseen levels allows the identification of not only disease subtypes but also biomarkers that track the progression of cancer or neurodegeneration.